 Tracking countermeasures, such as covering spoor or camouflage is ineffective when a canine unit is in pursuit.
 According to James Walker, former director of the Sensory Research Institute at Florida State University, dogs’ sense of smell is 10 000 to 100 000 times better than ours.
 He says, “Let’s suppose they’re just 10 000 times better, if you make the analogy to vision, what you and I can see at a third of a mile, a dog could see more than 3 000 miles away and still see as well.”

 These animals are trained from a young age to be comfortable in noisy environments, which makes it possible to deploy them using helicopters or to transport them on the back of the park’s land cruisers with groups of rangers.
 When the anti-poaching teams are in pursuit, time is never on their side so the quicker the tracker dog can be deployed, the better the chances are of finding the poachers.

-We salute the Dyck Advisory Group for their investment in this unit and wish them well in safeguarding Limpopo National Park’s precious natural resources.
+We salute the Environment Management and Conservation Trust (EMCT) for their investment in this unit and wish them well in safeguarding Limpopo National Park’s precious natural resources.

 Developing the park

 Peace Parks Foundation and Mozambique’s National Administration of Conservation areas (ANAC) is working together to develop Limpopo National Park, which lies within the Great Limpopo Transfrontier Conservation Area.
 After being proclaimed a national park in 2001, the Mozambique Government requested Peace Park’s assistance in overseeing the park’s development.
 A project implementation unit, comprising staff from both ANAC and Peace Parks Foundation, was set up and focuses on six major programmes: infrastructure, voluntary resettlement, community support, tourism development, administration and protection.